Latent Thoughts Tuning: Bridging Context and Reasoning with Fused Information in Latent Tokens: Related Work

 \textbf{Reasoning with Latent Tokens.} The constraints of explicit reasoning have motivated exploration into continuous latent spaces.
 Coconut~\citep{hao2024training} pioneered this direction by feeding the last hidden state directly as the next input embedding, enabling recurrent reasoning without token generation~\citep{shen2025codi,wei2025sim}.
 However, this approach directly reuses hidden states as input embeddings, ignoring the distributional gap between the two spaces.
 Soft-Thinking~\citep{zhang2025soft,zhou2025geometry} addresses this partially by constructing latent tokens via probabilistic mixtures over vocabulary embeddings, but discards the contextual information encoded in hidden states.
 Another line of work employs assistant models to generate latent representations~\citep{xu2025softcot,hesemcot}, avoiding training large models but introducing potential misalignment between the assistant's output space and the reasoning model's embedding space.
 Recent work also explores reinforcement learning for latent reasoning~\citep{butt2025soft}.
 Additionally, recurrent transformers~\citep{dehghani2018universal,yanglooped,gatmiry2024can} offer a related paradigm for iterative refinement, but typically require pretraining from scratch~\citep{zhu2025scaling,bae2025mixture}, limiting applicability to existing LLMs.
-In contrast, \textit{LT-Tuning} enables recurrent latent computation through a post-training pipeline applicable to off-the-shelf models.
+A concurrent training-free approach, SwiReasoning~\citep{shi2026swireasoning}, switches between explicit and latent reasoning at the thinking-block level via entropy trends on top of already-strong reasoning LLMs.
+In contrast, \textit{LT-Tuning} is a post-training framework applicable to off-the-shelf models that enables token-level recurrent latent computation and stabilizes latent-token construction through Context--Prediction Fusion.